goblimey/go-ntrip/README.md

 To figure out the format of the RTCM message I'm interested in, I read what I could find, including the RTKLIB source code.
-Then I took the RTCM3 messages that my device produced, used the tools to convert them into RINEX format and examined the result.
+Then I took the RTCM3 messages that my device produced, used the tools to convert them into RINEX format and checked that I got the same numbers in both cases.
 These data form some of my unit and integration tests.

-There are many hundreds of RTCM3 message types, but they are not all required to find an accurate position, and some that can be used for that are redundant, replaced by Multiple Signal Messages (MSMs), which carry the observations of signals from satellites.
+There are many hundreds of RTCM3 message types, but they are not all required to find an accurate position, and some that can be used for that are redundant, replaced by Multiple Signal Messages (MSMs).
+MSMs carry the observations of signals from satellites.
-There is an MSM for each constellation, so I'm interested in:
+There is an MSM for each constellation, so I'm interested in these message types:

 * 1074 type 4 (low resolution) observations of signals from GPS satellites
 * 1077 type 7 (high resolution) observations of signals from GPS satellites